calluxpore/DF_Thesis_Prototype_Feb10/README.md

    - The model is automatically saved to your local memory palace collection

 5. *Spatial Placement*
-   - The 3D model appears in your virtual space
+   - The 3D model appears in your augmented space
    - Position and scale are automatically optimized for viewing
    - Users can adjust placement for optimal memory association